iBotPeaches/LeafApp_Infinite/README.md

 Nginx listens at your local IP address, port 8080, e.g. http://localhost:8080

+The mariadb container's port 3306 is mapped to the host.

 ### Setup
 1. PHP8.2
 1. Node + Yarn installed